 Your website should be user-friendly, which means that your website should be able to adapt the screen size and adjust accordingly.
 Keep your site optimized and easy to work with.

 There is nothing more pleasurable than a smooth, buffer-free online shopping experience.
 There are many techniques available that can help your website load faster and still keep loads of important data.
-You can find such techniques here.

-The pandemic has forced Ecommerce businesses to take longer than usual to deliver the products due to many restrictions.
+The pandemic has forced eCommerce businesses to take longer than usual to deliver the products due to many restrictions.
 Receiving an unwanted product and having no option to get rid of it is the last thing your customer wants.